-Ok, so perhaps the latter isn’t quite true, but Tesco’s move to house plant-based meat alternatives in the meat aisle is certainly one to divide opinion.
-But, hear us out.
+Tesco’s move to house plant-based meat alternatives in the meat aisle is certainly one to divide opinion.
+We think it’s a good idea.
+Hear us out.

-From this Monday, 8 April, both meat and their vegan versions will share space in the same fixture at bigger Tesco stores throughout the UK, including products from Heck, Vivaris, Beyond Meat and Vegetarian Butcher.
+From April 2019, both meat and their vegan versions will share space in the same fixture at bigger Tesco stores throughout the UK, including products from Heck, Vivaris, Beyond Meat and Vegetarian Butcher.
 The hope is that the ever-growing number of flexitarians and meat-reducers will opt to purchase vegan versions of traditional favourites.

 Our good friend Derek Sarno, Tesco’s Director of Plant-Based Innovation, says: